 Caitlin Rowley is currently working on her practice-based PhD in interdisciplinary composition at Bath Spa University under the supervision of Prof. James Saunders and Dr Robert Luzar.
-The interim title of her research is ‘Studio/Stage: Questioning the division of ‘public’ and ‘private’ through interdisciplinary composition’ and her work specifically looks at how the normally private, unseen spaces of the composer’s studio and notebooks may become visible through their use as content in composition.
+The interim title of her research is ‘Studio/Stage: Questioning the division of ‘public’ and ‘private’ through interdisciplinary composition’ and her work investigates how the normally private, unseen spaces and activity of the composer’s studio and notebooks may become visible through their use as content in composition.

 Information on her Masters’ research projects – At the Borders of Music, Art and Text: Exploring an interdisciplinary approach to composition (2013-14, supervised by Dr Sam Hayden) and A Sketchbook of Mushrooms: Visual art as a tool for notated composition (2012-13, supervised by Dr Dominic Murcott) – can be found elsewhere on this site, and her early work on Erik Satie is available online as Erik Satie’s Crystal Ball.

 - private experiences (composition practice, memory, the private experience of performing)

 - the score as object (art/sonic/physical object)

 - View a full list of Caitlin’s publications and conference papers elsewhere on this site